bootprint/bootprint-monorepo/README.md

 ```

-*A quick note: If your are really creating a configuration-module, you should always
+*A quick note: If your are creating a real configuration-module, you should always
 use `require.resolve` or `__dirname` to determine the correct path to referenced files.*

 All the templates in the `templates` directory are called with the provided `data` (name and city).